hundredyearfarms/Hundred-Year-Farm-Project/README.md

 A planned third-party life-cycle assessment will allow us to compare results from the three options and help the farm make a decision on how to proceed for the next 100 years.

-Assuming successful technology development, manufactured components for the cogeneration systems are also possible as is the development of a carbon-negative housing development (2.5 acre lots).
-In the shorter-term, lessons learned during research and development can provide  insight into other early investment opportunities with higher than average returns.
+Assuming successful technology development, the manufacturing of components for the cogeneration systems are possible as is the development of a carbon-negative housing development (2.5 acre lots).

 **PROJECT MILESTONES**